 Hail is formed as strong rising currents of air within a storm (updrafts) carry water droplets to a height where freezing occurs.
 The ice particles travel upward and downward through the storm several times, growing in size.
 Once they become too heavy to be supported by the storm's updraft, they fall to the ground as hail.
-Hail of 1 inch in diameter or larger classifies "large" or damaging hail.
+Hail of 1 inch in diameter or larger classifies "large" hail.
+However, smaller hail lasting for more than ten minutes, or driven by strong wind, can also cause significant damage.
 Hail sizes are usually given as references to everyday objects to make it easier to estimate hail size.